Confused by all the strange coffee terminology you come across when researching a new coffee maker or when ordering at

 SCA: Stands for the Specialty Coffee Association, a membership organisation for everyone from farmers to baristas involved in the coffee trade.
 They also oversee the Certified Home Brewers Program.
-See the full list of certified coffee brewers here or read our certified coffee maker reviews here.
+See the full list of certified coffee brewers here or read our reviews of certified coffee makers.

 Shot: A single serve of espresso, typically 2 oz.

 Single cup: Coffee machines that brew a single cup of coffee at a time.
-Examples include Nespresso, Keurig machines.
+Examples include Nespresso and Keurig machines.

 Single Origin: Unblended coffee from a single country, place and/or farm.

 Steam wand: The arm on an espresso machine used to heat and froth milk.
 Pressurised steam is released through the nozzle into the milk.
 Air is incorporated into the milk to produce textured microfoam.

 Super Automatic Espresso Machine: A pump driven espresso machine with integrated grinder, milk frother and automatic extraction.
 See our review of the best automatic machines here.

-Tamper: Small cylindrical device used to distribute and compress ground coffee into the filter basket.
+Tamper: Small cylindrical device used to distribute and compress ground coffee into the filter basket for espresso brewing.